-Use these colorful Thanksgiving centers to help you put together your November math and literacy centers.
+Use these colorful Thanksgiving centers for math and literacy to help you put together your November plans.

 Print, laminate and cut out these Thanksgiving centers.
 We have included a variety of resources so that you can find options that meet the needs of all of your students!